awcaliyare/titanic_machine_earning_disaster/README.md

 | SVC                  | 0.8268             | 0.80                | 0.74             | 0.77               |
 | Gradient Boosting    | 0.8156             | 0.82                | 0.67             | 0.74               |
 | Random Forest        | 0.7989             | 0.77                | 0.68             | 0.72               |

-### **3. Visualizations**
-- Confusion Matrix for each model.
-- ROC Curve: Logistic Regression, XGBoost, SVC.

-## **Recommendations**

-1. **Policy Design:**
-   - Develop class-agnostic lifeboat allocation policies to ensure equal access.
-   - Prioritize vulnerable groups: children, elderly passengers, and solo travelers.

-2. **Predictive Modeling:**
-   - Use **Logistic Regression** or **XGBoost** for survival prediction.
-   - Implement ensemble models (e.g., stacking Logistic Regression and XGBoost) for higher accuracy.

-3. **Training & Simulation:**
-   - Train crew to mitigate socio-economic and gender biases in real-time crisis management.
-   - Simulate evacuation scenarios to test strategies for diverse passenger demographics.

-## **Next Steps**

-1. **Advanced Analysis:**
-   - Investigate interactions between key features (e.g., **Pclass × Fare**, **Age × Gender**) to refine insights.
-   - Explore unsupervised learning techniques (e.g., clustering) to segment passengers further.

-2. **Deployment:**
-   - Integrate predictive models into real-world applications for crisis management.

-3. **Visualization Dashboard:**
-   - Create an interactive dashboard using **Tableau** or **Plotly** to visualize survival trends dynamically.

-## **How to Use This Analysis**

-1. **Visuals:**
-   - Save visualizations in formats like PNG for reports or interactive dashboards for presentations.

-2. **Code Repository:**
-   - Clone this repository to access the Python scripts for model training, evaluation, and visualization.

-3. **Models:**
-   - Fine-tune hyperparameters or deploy models directly for survival prediction tasks.

 ## **Conclusion**